BodyLab LLC | Effective from: March 12, 2022

 Registration

-To use certain offers and services (e.g., newsletters), you need to register.
-For this, we process the data disclosed during the registration process.
-Furthermore, we may also collect personal data about you while using the offer or service.
-If necessary, we will provide you with further information about the processing of this data.
+In order to use certain offers and services (e.g., newsletters), you must register.
+For this, we process the data provided as part of the respective registration.
+Furthermore, we may also collect personal data about you during the use of the offer or service.
+If necessary, we will provide you with further information about how these data are processed.

-Other purposes include educational and training purposes as well as administrative purposes (e.g., bookkeeping).
-Additionally, we may process personal data for the organization, execution, and follow-up of events, especially participant lists and contents of lectures and discussions, but also image and audio recordings produced during these events.
-Protecting further legitimate interests is another purpose that cannot be exhaustively enumerated.
+Other purposes include, for example, training and educational purposes, as well as administrative purposes (e.g., accounting).
+In addition, we may process personal data for the organization, execution, and follow-up of events, such as participant lists and content of lectures and discussions, as well as image and audio recordings created during these events.
+Protecting other legitimate interests is also one of the other purposes that cannot be listed exhaustively.

 7. What data is collected and processed when visiting our website

-Type and depth of data, links to service providers
+Type and depth of data, links to providers

-The terms of use and privacy policies of the services we use can change continuously, as can the nature and depth of data collected by the service provider.
-Therefore, we do not detail the data potentially collected by each service.
-However, we provide the link to each service's privacy policy where relevant.
-We check these links periodically and strive to keep them up to date.
-However, it can happen that some links are no longer current.
-If you come across such an outdated link, please let us know immediately.
+The terms of use and privacy policy of the services we use can change continuously, along with the type and depth of data collected by the provider.
+Therefore, we do not provide detailed information on the data that each service may collect.
+However, we provide the relevant link to the respective service and the corresponding privacy policy.
+We periodically check the links to the respective services or their privacy statements, and strive to update the links so they remain current.
+Despite this, it may happen that individual links are not up to date.
+If you encounter such an outdated link, we ask you to inform us immediately.

-We generally use service providers where data is stored in Swiss or EU data centers, if possible.
-Where data is stored in the USA, on CDN servers (thus globally), or other countries, we select providers from countries with an adequate level of data protection, like Switzerland (for US service providers, for example, those that fall under the privacy framework between Switzerland and the USA ["Swiss-U.S. Data Privacy Framework", "SDPF", https://www.dataprivacyframework.gov/]).
-Of the US service providers we use, we almost exclusively use those under the SDPF.
-Their compliance with the privacy framework or Swiss data protection can be viewed via a search mask at https://www.dataprivacyframework.gov/list and the specifics of the accessible entries checked anytime.
+We generally use service providers where data is stored in data centers in Switzerland or the EU when possible.
+Where data storage occurs in the USA, on CDN servers (and therefore globally), or in other countries, we choose service providers from countries with an adequate level of data protection, such as Switzerland (for US service providers, for example, those falling under the Privacy Framework between Switzerland and the USA [“Swiss-U.S. Data Privacy Framework”, “SDPF”, https://www.dataprivacyframework.gov/] ).
+For our used US service providers, we almost exclusively use those covered by the SDPF.
+Their compliance with the Privacy Framework and Swiss data protection can be queried through https://www.dataprivacyframework.gov/list and checked in detail through accessible entries at any time.

-Where necessary, we have concluded a data processing agreement, often based on EU Standard Contractual Clauses (Standard Contractual Clauses of the European Commission, "SCC"), or a Data Privacy Addendum ("DPA") with external data processors (where this is usually integrated into the third-party provider's general terms and conditions, "AGB", or Terms & Conditions as a legally valid part of the contract), to ensure adequate security.
-The provider generally guarantees to also process the personal data outside Switzerland and the EU according to the regulations and protection levels of Swiss and European data protection laws.
+If necessary, we have signed a processing contract, usually based on EU standard contractual clauses (Standard Contractual Clauses of the European Commission, “SCCs”), or a Data Privacy Addendum (“DPA”) with external data processors (or the latter is often already considered a legally binding part of the contract via the terms or conditions of the third-party provider), to adequately ensure security.
+The provider usually guarantees to process personal data outside Switzerland and the EU following the standards and protection levels of Swiss and European data protection laws.

-In our company, only selected employees have access to such data based on necessity.
-All employees accessing personal data must adhere to internal rules, processes, and possibly regulations regarding the processing of personal data to protect and ensure its confidentiality.
+In our company, only selected employees have access to such data according to the principle of necessity.
+All employees with access to personal data must follow internal rules and processes and regulations in relation to processing personal data to protect them and ensure their confidentiality.

 Security, encryption (external)

-We have implemented appropriate technical and organizational security measures to protect your personal data collected by us during your visit to the website from unauthorized, accidental, or unlawful use.
+We have taken appropriate technical and organizational security measures to protect your personal data collected by us when visiting the website against unauthorized, accidental, or unlawful use.

-To protect data transmission security, we use standard encryption (e.g., SSL) over HTTPS.
+To protect the safety of data transmission, we use common encryption (e.g., SSL) via HTTPS.

 Administration

-We administer our website ourselves.
-As the webmaster of our website on our behalf is CarigietSolutions, Männedorf (www.carigiet-solution.ch).
+We manage our website ourselves.
+CarigietSolutions, Männedorf, serves as the webmaster of our website on our behalf (www.carigiet-solution.ch).

 Cookies

-Data is generated and stored in logs when using our websites (including newsletters) (mainly technical data).
-Furthermore, we might use cookies and similar techniques (e.g., pixel tags or fingerprints) to recognize website visitors, evaluate their behavior, and recognize preferences.
-A cookie is a small file transferred between your system and the server that allows recognition of a particular device or browser.
+Using our websites (including newsletters) generates data that is stored in logs (especially technical data).
+We may also use cookies and similar techniques (e.g., pixel tags or fingerprints) to recognize website visitors, analyze their behavior, and identify preferences.
+A cookie is a small file transmitted between your system and the server that enables the recognition of a specific device or browser.

 You can usually configure your browser to automatically reject, accept, or delete cookies.
-You can also disable or delete cookies individually or generally refuse to accept cookies on our website.
-How you manage cookies in your browser can be found in the help menu of your browser.
+You can also disable or delete cookies individually or reject the setting of cookies in general for our website.
+How you can manage cookies in your browser can be found in the help menu of your browser.

 Neither the technical data we collect nor the cookies usually contain personal data.
-However, personal data stored by us or third-party providers on your behalf (e.g., if you have a user account with these providers or are still logged in to third-party services during your visit to our website) may be associated with the technical data or the information stored in and obtained from cookies, potentially linking them to you as a person.
+However, personal data that we or third parties commissioned by us store from you (e.g., if you have an account with these providers or are still logged in to the third-party service during your website visit), may be linked to the technical data or the information from the cookies and possibly related to your person.

 Social Networks

-Currently, we do not use social media plug-ins (small software components) that establish a connection between your visit to our websites and a third-party provider, but only link to content on social media platforms.
+We currently do not use social media plug-ins (small software components) to connect your visit to our websites with a third-party provider, but only link to content on social media platforms.

-The social media plug-in informs the third-party provider that you visited our websites and can transmit cookies to the third-party provider that it previously placed on your browser.
-More information on how these third-party providers use your personal data collected via their social media plug-ins can be found in their respective privacy policies.
+The social media plug-in communicates to the third-party provider that you have visited our websites and may transmit cookies to the third-party provider that it previously placed on your web browser.
+For more information on how these third-party providers use your personal data collected via their social media plug-ins, please see their respective privacy policies.

-Besides, we use our tools and services of third-party providers (which may use cookies) on our websites, especially to enhance the functionality or content of our websites (e.g., integration of videos or maps), create statistics, and serve advertisements.
+Additionally, we use our own tools and third-party services (which themselves may use cookies) on our websites to improve the functionality or content of our websites (e.g., integration of videos or maps), create statistics, and serve advertising.

-We operate online presences on social networks and other platforms operated by third parties and, in this context, process data about you.
-We receive data from you in this process (e.g., when you communicate with us or comment on our content) and from the platforms (e.g., statistics).
-Platform providers can analyze your usage and process this data along with other data they hold about you.
-They also process this data for their own purposes (e.g., marketing and market research purposes and platform management), acting as their own data controllers.
-More information on processing by platform operators can be found in the privacy policies of the respective platforms.
+We operate online presences on social networks and other platforms operated by third parties and process data about you in this context.
+We receive data from you (e.g., if you communicate with us or comment on our content) and from the platforms (e.g., statistics).
+The platform providers can analyze your use and process this data together with other data they have about you.
+They also process this data for their own purposes (e.g., marketing and market research and platform management) and act as their own controllers for this purpose.
+For more information on processing by the platform operators, please refer to the privacy policies of the respective platforms.

-Legal basis: Legitimate interest; you can adjust your consent to various cookie categories before or during your visit to our website.
-Cookie Script is provided by the CMS Framer for the websites created with Framer.
+Legal Basis: Legitimate interest; you can adjust your consent to the various cookie categories beforehand and during your visit to our website.
+Cookie Script is provided by the CMS Framer for use on websites created with Framer.

 We use OneDoc as an integrated tool for finding and scheduling appointments.
-Data exchanged via OneDoc is encrypted both during transmission and storage and decrypted upon retrieval.
-The AGB of OneDoc apply to access rights, which we cannot influence.
-Our internally collected patient data is not transmitted to OneDoc.
-The data stored depends effectively on the therapists' input.
-For automated messages, typically, name and mobile number, along with email, are required.
+Data exchanged via OneDoc is encrypted both during transmission and at rest and decrypted when queried.
+The terms of OneDoc apply to access rights, which we cannot influence.
+Other data than the data concerning the patient, address, and data entered by the therapist are not stored, particularly our internally recorded patient data regarding particularly sensitive personal data.
+Personal data and medical history are not transmitted to OneDoc.
+For OneDoc's automatic messages to the patient, the name and mobile number as well as their email are always stored, if known.

 Service: OneDoc

-Legal basis: Your consent, which you provide with booking use.
+Legal Basis: Your consent, which you provide by using the booking function.

 3. Google Services

-Our website uses various services from subsidiaries of the U.S. company Alphabet Inc. (cf. table).
-These generally refer to the same privacy policy available at https://policies.google.com/privacy.
+Our website uses various services from subsidiaries of the US company Alphabet Inc. (see table below).
+These services usually all reference the same privacy policies, which can be found at https://policies.google.com/privacy.

-If the IP anonymization function is activated, your IP address will be truncated by Google before it is transmitted to the USA.
-The entire IP address is only transferred to a Google server in the USA and truncated there in exceptional cases.
-Google uses this information provided to evaluate your use, create analytics services about these activities, and provide further services for us, like map services.
+If the IP anonymization function is activated, your IP address is truncated by Google before being transmitted to the USA.
+The total IP address is only transmitted to a Google server in the USA and truncated there in exceptional cases.
+Google uses this information to evaluate your usage, to create analytics services regarding these activities and to provide further services for us, such as mapping services.

-Provider/headquarters: Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (unless otherwise and separately mentioned)
+Provider/Headquarters: Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (unless otherwise and separately noted)

-(if further relevant privacy information for the specific service is provided, these are noted separately.
-Otherwise, Google's general privacy policy applies)
+(If additional relevant privacy notices for the specific service are provided, these are noted separately.
+Otherwise, the general privacy policies of Google apply)

 Service: Google Analytics